mathieuletyrant/git-whisper/README.md

 Git Whisper aims to streamline the git workflow by eliminating the cognitive load of writing commit messages.
 It helps developers maintain consistent and professional commit history while saving time.

+## 📝 TODO

+- Implement `gw config --api-key=<your-key>` command to easily set the OpenRouter API key without manually editing .zprofile
+- _More items to be added as needed_

 ## 🚀 Setting up git-whisper

 1. Install git-whisper globally using npm: